-Name of Support Relationship to Support Have you talked to this support about your family adopting?
-Do you feel this support will help you in a time of challenge and chaos?
+Name of Support Relationship to Support Have you talked to Do you feel this

+11 ' '' Have you talked to this support about Do you feel this support will help you in a time of challenge and chaos?

+your family adopting? you in a time of

+adopting? challenge and

+CHdUS?